ray-project/ray/doc/source/ray-overview/use-cases.rst

 There are three ways of using Ray to express this workload.

 1. If you have a large amount of data, use Ray Data (:ref:`Tutorial <mmt-datasets>`).
-2. If you want to integrate with tools, such as wandb and mlflow, and if you have less than 20,000 models, use Ray Tune (:ref:`Tutorial <mmt-tune>`).
+2. If you have a small amount of data (<10GB), want to integrate with tools, such as wandb and mlflow, and you have less than 20,000 models, use Ray Tune (:ref:`Tutorial <mmt-tune>`).
-3. If you want lower level control, better scale (up to 1 million models), maybe faster performance, use Ray Core (:ref:`Tutorial <mmt-core>`).
-Note that this requires you to be more careful about implementation.
+3. If your use case does not fit in any of the above categories, for example if you need to scale up to 1 million models, use Ray Core (:ref:`Tutorial <mmt-core>`), which gives you finer-grained control over the application.
+However, note that this is for advanced users and will require understanding of Ray Core :ref:`design patterns and anti-patterns <core-patterns>`.

 ..
 TODO
   Add link to many model training blog.